LREN-CHUV/algorithm-repository/python-sgd-regression/README.md

 # Python sgd-regression

-This is a Python implementation of sgd-regression.
+This is a Python implementation of sgd-regressio.

+It has two modes

+1. `compute partial --job-id 12`
+2. `compute final --job-id 13`

+`partial` mode calls `partial_fit` of scikit-learn estimator and saves intermediate results into job_results table.
+If `--job-id` is specified, it will first load the estimator and continue its training.
+If not, it will start from scratch.

+`final` mode in addition converts estimator into PFA.

 ## Build (for contributors)